Card sleight of hand

 The magician relocates a card chosen from the middle of the deck to the bottom by splitting the deck, forcing it out slightly, then dragging the card across the faces of the spread half of the deck and moving it to the bottom of the pile while closing the piles. - The one-hand cut

-Known as a “Charlier” cut, this is when a magician uses a single hand to separate the deck into two portions, flipping the upper half and lower half to switch their positions. it adds a cool flourish to easy card tricks, and it’s a necessary move to progress to a more advanced card trick. plus, it leaves an empty hand free to perform misdirection or additional sleights. - The pivot cut
+Known as a “Charlier” cut, this is when a magician uses a single hand to separate the deck into two portions, flipping the upper half and lower half to switch their positions .
+It adds a cool flourish to easy card tricks, and it’s a necessary move to progress to a more advanced card trick .
+Plus, it leaves an empty hand free to perform misdirection or additional sleights. - The pivot cut

 Whereas the one-hand cut involves flipping two portions of cards to switch their positions, the pivot cut twists the two stacks to achieve the same effect. - The swivel cut

-Invented by Nate Leipzig, the magician breaks the deck into thirds, swiveling them in such a manner that the sections appear to change places while ultimately staying in the exact same order.
-This can create the illusion that someone’s card is in the middle of the deck when the magician actually controls it on the top or bottom of the deck.
+Invented by Nate Leipzig, the magician breaks the deck into thirds, swiveling them in such a manner that the sections appear to change places while ultimately staying in the same order.
+This can create the illusion that someone’s card is in the middle of the deck when the magician controls it on the top or bottom of the deck.

 The final cut: end of the deck

-In this article we talked about how card sleight-of-hand works, what makes it so hard, when its best used (hint: not all the time), and how others can use these fundamentals as an introduction into more advanced tricks with cards. if you found yourself intrigued then you can Read more about sleight of hand here.
+In this article we talked about how card sleight-of-hand works, what makes it so hard, when its best used (hint: not all the time), and how others can use these fundamentals as an introduction into more advanced tricks with cards .
+If you found yourself intrigued then you can Read more about sleight of hand here.